John-Sakkas/CasualMobileGame/README.md

 # CasualMobileGame
 This project is currenlty in development.
-If you have a question feel free to ask me.
+If you have any question feel free to ask me.

 ## 🚀 About Me
 My name is John and i'm a junior software engineer...